 As a curator, she was a founding member of the International Contemporary Ensemble (ICE); served as the Artistic Director of MATA Festival (2014-2018); conceived the Pan Asia Sounding Festival (National Sawdust); and founded a FutureTradition Initiative in China where she works with folk musicians from around the world in order to champion more cross-regional collaborations.
 In 2018 Du Yun was named one of 38 Great Immigrants by the Carnegie Foundation.

-In 2020 Du Yun will be for the first time member of the Artistic team at Darmstadt Summer Course.
+In 2020 Du Yun was for the first time member of the Artistic team at Darmstadt Summer Course.